 'What is the meaning of this?
 Why are you here vicar general?

-The vicar general along with the others gathered was dumbfounded to see us, 'Did you not summon me to come Detective Crow?'
-The vicar general replied.
+The vicar general along with the others gathered was dumbfounded to see us, 'Did you not summon me to come Inspector Cauvain?'
+The vicar general had replied.

 'Yes, I received a note telling me the same request,' Captain Salazar said.

-'We all received a note informing us of this urgent request of Detective Crow, and we were told to come in disguise', Mr Galván interrupted.
+'We all received a note informing us of this urgent request of the inspector, and we were told to come in disguise', Mr Galván interrupted.

 'It would seem gentlemen that either we have been hoodwinked by the murderer, who is amongst us, or we are in the middle of a very parlous game of duplicity to which only the murderer had concocted in this complot,' I asserted.